romeovs/json-schema-empty/README.md

    the date will be the same.
   - the data is as simple as possible
   - the data conforms to the *form* specified in the schema.
-It will sometimes fail to be valid according to the schema howrver.
+It will sometimes fail to be valid according to the schema however.
 The reason for this is simple: you cannot generate all values automatically (see the [rules](#rules) section for more info on this).